 The warm ocean current makes the water pleasant – 22ºC in summer and 18ºC in winter, which allows swimming in the ocean, even in November.
 For kids, this climate is just perfect to visit the island throughout the year.
 Kids, who are allergic, respond exceptionally well to the Madeira climate.
 The air is pleasantly warm, there is no smoking sun or unbearable wind – ideal!

-Madeira has not yet been so commercialized and flooded with tourists like the neighbouring Canary Islands.
+Madeira has not yet been so commercialized and flooded with tourists like the neighboring Canary Islands.
 Thanks to this, it is a perfect place for a holiday for families who want to escape from the bustle of the city, looking for a mild climate and peace.

 Contributed By: Darekandgosia.com